anaganisk/fxfloorboard-code/readme.txt

-GT6BFxFloorBoard Copyright (C) 2005-2006 Uco Mesdag (mesdag.uco@gmail.com).
-All rights reserved.
+GT10BFxFloorBoard Copyright (C) 2007-2008 Colin Willcocks (colin.willcocks@gmail.com).
+All rights reserved. based on the GT8 FxFloorBoard Copyright (C)2006 2007 Uco Mesdag <ucomesdag@gmail.com>.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software